 New Hampshire College became Southern New Hampshire University on July 1, 2001.
 Undergraduate and graduate programs were reorganized as programs of the School of Business, the School of Liberal Arts, the School of Community Economic Development, and the School of Hospitality, Tourism and Culinary Management.
 New residence housing and an addition to the Athletic Complex were completed.
 A new academic facility, Robert Frost Hall, containing the McIninch Art Gallery and a new Center for Financial Studies, was completed in 2002.
-The university transferred five education programs from nearby Notre Dame College when that institution closed.
+The university transferred three graduate education programs and two undergraduate education programs from nearby Notre Dame College when that institution closed.